Texas Gun Law:

-- Be posted on the property and be displayed in a conspicuous manner clearly visible to the public.
-30.07 signs must be posted at each entrance, but this is not a requirement of 30.06 signs at this time.
+- Be posted on the property and be displayed conspicuously, clearly visible to the public.
+Business owners should post 30.07 signs at each entrance, but at this time is not a requirement of 30.06 signs.

-- Appear in contrasting colors with block letters at least one inch in height.
+- The signs must appear in contrasting colors with block letters at least one inch in height.

-This is the law written for businesses who do not allow weapons on their property.
-The offense is called “Trespass by License Holder with a Concealed Handgun.”
+Is the offense called “Trespass by License Holder with a Concealed Handgun”

-Ignoring a sign is at least a Class C misdemeanor, which is punishable by a fine of up to $200 but it could be as much as a Class A misdemeanor depending.
+Ignoring a sign is at least a Class C misdemeanor, punishable by a fine of up to $200.
+However, depending on factors, a violation could be a Class A misdemeanor.

-It’s come to the attention of those of us here at Concealedcarry.com that some people have don’t understand the difference between Section 30.06 and the closely related Section 30.07, but hang in there, this is an easy one.
+Some people don’t understand the difference between Section 30.06 and Section 30.07.
+But hang in there; this is an easy one to sort out.

-Section 30.07 or, “Trespass by License Holder with an Openly Carried Handgun,” is essentially the exact same code as Section 30.06.
+Section 30.07 or “Trespass by License Holder with an Openly Carried Handgun” is essentially the same as Section 30.06.

 Except, code 30.07 specifies open carry, while 30.06 specifies concealed carry.
 Everything else is essentially the same.

-You can carry concealed in a 30.07 labeled establishment, but you cannot carry open.
-If the business wants to prohibit both open and concealed carry both signs should be displayed.
+You can carry concealed in a 30.07 labeled establishment, but you cannot open carry.
+If the business wants to prohibit both open and concealed carry, the business should display both signs.

-This is an important distinction because some businesses understandably don’t want customers to be afraid of your openly displayed pistol, but don’t mind having licensed concealed carriers on their property.
+Some businesses may feel customers will be afraid of open carry but don’t mind having licensed concealed carriers on their property.

 You might notice that the 30.07 sign says the following: